B-ki/cloud-one/README.md

 ## Roadmap

+- [ ] Add the functionnality to download Resume when clicking on it
 - [ ] Add automated backup scheduling with cron
 - [ ] Implement monitoring with Prometheus/Grafana
 - [ ] Add Redis caching layer